sparkflows/sparkflows-docs/docs/tutorials/data-engineering/split-by-expression.rst

    :width: 100%

 In the example workflow above, 'Split By Multiple Expressions' processor splits the incoming dataframe into three output dataframes.
 The three conditions are on column c1 - "c1<3" , "c1>=3 and c1<5", and "c1>=5".
-As mentioned earlier, 'SplitByMultipleExpressions' can split incoming dataframe into up to five dataframes.
+As mentioned earlier, 'SplitByMultipleExpressions' can split incoming dataframe in up to five dataframes.

 .. figure:: ../../_assets/tutorials/data-preparation/Split-Dataset-By-Expression/2.PNG